jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![Illustration](https://techvolution.io/content/images/2020/04/playergod-stargazer.jpg)

 The fate of civilization is entirely on your shoulders.
 Your job is to do what's best for yourself, and help society prosper.
 Looking up for guidance, you see two options.
-Open-source Jedi, who've never stopped struggling, innovating, and filling the world we majic.
+Open-source Jedi, who have never stopped struggling, innovating, and filling the world we majic.
 And the self-importance, shortsightedness of Darth Blockbuster.
-The fallen hero of the Industrial Age who uses the trickery of dark majic and a corrupted rulebook to keep himself in power.
+The fallen hero of the Industrial Age who uses dark majic and an old rulebook to keep himself in power.

 Our game's fate then is rather simple.
 Who's your hero, Stargazer?